ValentinC14/Projet-EDF/README.md

 - [step 3 : conclusion on the data selection criteria](#s3)
 - [step 4 : development of an AI algorithm to predict the load factor of French wind farms](#s4)

 /!\ I will only provide the Python codes for the last step (Machine Learning).
 Indeed, the preceding codes were carried out in the group and can be confidential for our customer.
+Furthermore, The notebook available in this Github is an old version for confidentiality reasons.

 <a name="s1"></a>
 ## Step 1 : Search for reliable meteorological websites